cedricschwyter/cs-wiki/docs/index.md

 # Formulary & Course Materials

 This computer science wiki is hosted on [wiki.d3psi.net](http://wiki.d3psi.net).
-Insight into version history can be obtained from the downstream-only [GitHub repository](https://github.com/D3PSI/cs-wiki).
+Insight into version history can be obtained from the [GitHub repository](https://github.com/D3PSI/cs-wiki).
 Changes, comments and feedback may be emailed to [cschwyter@ethz.ch](mailto:cschwyter@ethz.ch).
 Not all content on here is original, some content belongs to the respective content owners/copyright holders as listed in the ‘Resources and Materials’-sections of the respective subject.

-## Discrete Mathematics - **252-0025-01L** - HS21
+## HS21 - **252-0025-01L** - Discrete Mathematics

 ---